YaishRiaz/DevOpsEngineer-Assignment/README.md

   - Reduces overall image size and build time.
 - **Potential Multi-Stage Builds**:
   - For further optimization, separating build and runtime environments (not yet implemented).
+- **Poetry install with --no-root:** Avoids installing the current project as a package when not required, reducing build complexity and time.

 ## 4. Dockerfile Details
+Docker Image Tags:

+- Model Service: `yaishriaz/ocr-model-service:latest`
+- API Gateway: `yaishriaz/ocr-api-gateway:latest`

+Hosted in Docker Hub private repositories.

 ### Dockerfile for the KServe Model Service (`Dockerfile-model`)